ToniJeleva/Spam-and-Eggs/README.md

 # Spam-and-Eggs
-One of the task for applying to HackBulgaria's Programming51 Java course=
+One of the problems for applying to HackBulgaria's Programming51 Java course.